Gabriel-Valin/honeystack-assessment/README.md

 ### Code Quality and Readability
 Configuration and Libs:
-- The application needs some environment vars to startup correctly, for this reason I would put a env parse validator by runtime like [zod](https://zod.dev/) or [env-schema](https://www.npmjs.com/package/env-schema) ensuring application doesn't start without env vars;
+- The application needs some environment vars to startup correctly, for this reason I would put a env parse validator by runtime like [zod](https://zod.dev/) or [env-schema](https://www.npmjs.com/package/env-schema) ensuring application doesn't starts without env vars;
 - Update libraries from project.
 	- The current version of [@hubspot/api-client](https://www.npmjs.com/package/@hubspot/api-client) is 13.0.0
 	- Express don't need `body-parser`